 HR Wallingford is working closely with Anglian Water, BT and the OU on four complementary activities looking at influencing how much water the citizens of Milton Keynes use:

 - Water Monitor – a website that provides households with information on their water use as well as hints and tips on how to use less water, to save money and benefit the environment.
 It is being trialled by households in Broughton.
-See Broughton gets access to regular meter data
+See below: Broughton gets access to regular meter data

 - Garden Monitor – an app that tells you when you should water your garden, using local weather data, weather forecasting and soil moisture data.
-See Taking the guesswork out of garden watering
+See below: Taking the guesswork out of garden watering

 - School kits – Anglian Water is providing meters, wall mounted readers and lesson plans to help school children in Milton Keynes learn about how they can reduce the amount of water they use and why this is important.
-See MK Schools are getting water smart
+See below: MK Schools are getting water smart

 - MK Water Strategy – a short, easy to understand report that explains what needs to be done to ensure that Milton Keynes can grow in a way that does not put greater pressure on local water resources.
 Draft MK Water Strategy Now Available